glowinthedark/acw/docs/acw30.md

 So I instructed him to ask: “What happens when I ask you a question - pause - does it remind you of something?”

-He did that, the clients answer: “Well yes. my mother always asked me a question and as I went answer it she would say “I don’t want to know about it!” and storm off.”
+He did that, the clients answer: “ Well yes. my mother always asked me a question and as I went answer it she would say “I don’t want to know about it!” and storm off.”

 So I had the processor run:

 a.
 What question did your mother ask you, that she did not want to know about?

 b.
 Get the exact question, and run: